List of Q+A panellists

-Q+A is an Australian television program broadcast on ABC TV, hosted by journalist Hamish Macdonald.
-Prior to 2020 the show was hosted by Tony Jones.
-Each episode usually consists of five panellists, usually one current Federal Labor politician, one current Federal Liberal–National Coalition politician, and three other politicians (current or former), authors, journalists, or personalities.
+Q+A is an Australian television current affairs panel show, in which members of the Australian public question a panel of five public figures, usually including politicians, on a range of public interest topics.
+It is broadcast on two channels of the ABC Television network, and as of February 2024 hosted by journalist Patricia Karvelas.

+Hosts and description

+Q+A was hosted by Stan Grant from 1 August 2022 until May 2023.
+Prior to 2020 the show was hosted by Tony Jones, then by journalist Hamish Macdonald until mid-2021, and then by a series of rotating hosts.

+The program focuses mainly on politics, but also covers a range of other issues.
+Questions are submitted to the panel by the studio audience or via video question from ordinary members of the Australian public, and the program is broadcast live.
+Part of the aim is to "hold to account politicians and key opinion leaders in a national public forum".
+Tweets containing commentary from viewers are shown on screen throughout the discussion.
+There are usually five panellists, most often including at least two politicians from different parties, but occasionally there is a focus on something completely different, such as science, or the special editions from the Garma Festival, with a panel to suit the content.

 Season 1: 2008

 This was the first season of the program, comprising 20 episodes.
 The most any one person appeared in this series was twice.
 The first episode featured Prime Minister Kevin Rudd as the only guest, and was announced as a one-off special.
 However, on episode 19, Q&A again featured just one panellist, the new leader of the Liberal Party Malcolm Turnbull, who had won a leadership ballot just 9 days before.

-Season 2: 2009
+Season 2a: 2009

-This was the second season of the program, totalling 16 episodes.
+This was the second season of the program, totalling 42 episodes.
 As with season one, no panellist appeared in this season more than twice.
 Episode 7 of this series was broadcast live from Melbourne, the first time the program was filmed outside its Ultimo studio in Sydney.
 Episode 14 was also broadcast from another location, this time from the National Museum of Australia in Canberra for an Australian federal budget special with the finance minister and shadow treasurer.